- The average cost of car insurance in Arkansas is $1,957 a year or $163 per month, based on our data analysis.

 If your driving record includes a DUI, speeding ticket or an at-fault accident, your rates will increase significantly.
 A DUI conviction in Arkansas can increase your premiums by up to 65% because insurers see you as a risky driver.

-If you receive a speeding ticket in Arkansas, be prepared for your car insurance rates to rise by up to 36% when you renew your policy.
-This increase might last for about three years.
-However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.
+Similarly, if you get a speeding ticket in Arkansas, you’ll likely see an increase in your car insurance premium by up to 36% upon your policy renewal.
+Typically, you’ll pay more for three years.
+However, your rate increase also depends on state laws, your insurance company and your driving record.

 Here is how much your car insurance rate increases in Arkansas after driving incidents: